AHL, ECHL, OHL, PWHL Linesman

 Antoine started officiating in 2016 in Nepean, working Novice and Atom hockey.
 His passion for the game quickly shifted to officiating as he began to dedicate more and more time to this new side of hockey.
 His rise through the levels saw him working Jr. A and CIS hockey in his 4th season as an official, increasing his desire to keep climbing the ranks.
 2 Years later, he was offered a full time contract as an ECHL linesman down in Greenville, South Carolina.
-A couple months later in his rookie season of professional hockey, Antoine received a call from the American Hockey League to hire him as a linesman for the remainder of the season.
-He is currently in his 4th season working the AHL and ECHL, and 2nd season working the PWHL.
+Three months later in his rookie season of professional hockey, Antoine received a call from the American Hockey League to hire him as a linesman for the remainder of the season.
+He is currently in his 5th season working the AHL and ECHL, and 3rd season working the PWHL and first season working the OHL.
 Antoine is very involved in the Ottawa officiating community as he is passionate about helping the development of officials in the area.

 NHL Linesman